Anshumaan2211/adani-work/README.md

-Logical Formulas lecture files is inlecture3.xlsx.
+Logical Formulas lecture files is in lecture3.xlsx.